 Maybe suitable for patients who are CPAP intolerant

 Devices are small and easy to carry when traveling

 Significantly improve symptoms, including increased oxygen saturation at night and decreased daytime sleepiness, when used consistently

 Corrects mild and moderate sleep apnea symptoms

 If you are suffering from sleep apnea and believe you may benefit from sleep apnea oral appliances, the first step is to consult with a sleep specialist.
-Ear, nose, and throat experts at Sinus Center LA are trained and practiced in treating sleep apnea with CPAP.
+Ear, nose, and throat experts at Sinus Center Los Angeles are trained and practiced in treating sleep apnea with CPAP.
 Fill out the form on this page to schedule an appointment or to learn more about Sinus Center LA’s treatment options.